Foxboro, North Attleboro projects move ahead with infrastructure bill

-A pair of local projects are included in a massive infrastructure bill passed by the U.S. House on Thursday.
+A pair of local projects are included in a massive infrastructure bill passed by the U.S. House last Thursday.

 Among them are safety improvements at the intersection of Walnut Street and Route 140 in Foxboro.
 It was funded at $2 million out of $3.5 million requested.
 The money will go toward signals for the intersection to complete development of nearly 250 affordable housing units.